 We offer 4-week long placements in one specialty (we cannot accommodate "split electives" over two or more areas).

-We offer placements in a wide range of specialties, examples of offered placements in 2022/23 are as follows: Cardiology, Chronic Pain, Geriatric & Acute Medicine, Emergency Medicine, Haematology, Orthopaedics & Trauma, Neurosurgery, Neonatology, Plastic Surgery, Paediatric Respiratory Care, Paediatric GI, Palliative, Paediatric Hepatology & Pancreatology, Respiratory Medicine ENT (Otorhinolaryngology) Trauma and Emergency General Surgery, Women's Health.
+We offered placements in a wide range of specialties, examples of offered placements in 2022/23 are as follows: Cardiology, Chronic Pain, Geriatric & Acute Medicine, Emergency Medicine, Haematology, Orthopaedics & Trauma, Neurosurgery, Neonatology, Plastic Surgery, Paediatric Respiratory Care, Paediatric GI, Paediatric Hepatology & Pancreatology, Respiratory Medicine ENT (Otorhinolaryngology) Trauma and Emergency General Surgery, Women's Health.